jonathanhogg/flitter/README.md

 # flitter

-**flitter** is a 2D and basic 3D visuals language and engine designed for live performances.
-While **flitter** supports a basic form of live-coding (live reload of source files), it is designed primarily for driving via a MIDI surface (an Ableton Push 2 controller at the moment).
+**flitter** is a 2D and 3D visuals language and engine designed for live performances.
+While **flitter** supports a basic of live-coding (live reload of source files), it is designed primarily for driving via a MIDI surface.

 The engine that runs the language is capable of: